drogers141/imdb-info-local-videos/README.md

 bin/imdb_info_local_clear_data
 ```

-Run the django management commands directly from the root dir:
+You can also run the django management commands directly from the root dir:
 ```
 # see options for scraper
 pipenv run python manage.py run_scraper -h